Osseointegration: History

-In the mid-1970s Brånemark entered into a commercial partnership with the Swedish defense company Bofors to manufacture dental implants and the instrumentation required for their placement.
+In the mid-1970s, Brånemark entered into a commercial partnership with the Swedish defense company Bofors to manufacture dental implants and the instrumentation required for their placement.
 Eventually an offshoot of Bofors, Nobel Pharma, was created to concentrate on this product line.
 Nobel Pharma subsequently became Nobel Biocare.

 Brånemark spent almost 30 years fighting the scientific community for acceptance of osseointegration as a viable treatment.
-In Sweden he was often openly ridiculed at science conferences.
+In Sweden, he was often openly ridiculed at science conferences.
 His university stopped funding for his research, forcing him to open a private clinic to continue treating patients.
-Eventually an emerging breed of young academics started to notice the work being done in Sweden.
+Eventually, an emerging breed of young academics started to notice the work being done in Sweden.
 Toronto's George Zarb, a Maltese-born Canadian prosthodontist, was instrumental in bringing the concept of osseointegration to the wider world.
-The 1983 Toronto Conference is generally considered to be the turning point, when finally the worldwide scientific community accepted Brånemark's work.
+The 1983 Toronto Conference is generally considered to be the turning point when finally the worldwide scientific community accepted Brånemark's work.
 Osseointegration is now a highly predictable and common treatment modality.

-Since 2010, Al Muderis in Sydney, Australia, used a high tensile strength titanium implant with plasma sprayed surface as an intramedullary prosthesis that is inserted into the bone residuum of amputees and then connect through an opening in the skin to a robotic limb prosthesis.
+Since 2010, Professor Munjed Al Muderis in Sydney, Australia, used a high tensile strength titanium implant with plasma sprayed surface as an intramedullary prosthesis that is inserted into the bone residuum of amputees and then connect through an opening in the skin to a robotic limb prosthesis.
 This lets amputees mobilize with more comfort and less energy consumption.
 Al Muderis also published the first series of combining osseointegration prosthesis with Joint replacement enabling below knee amputees with knee arthritis or short residual bone to walk without needing a socket prosthesis.

-Dr. Al Muderis was portrayed on 60 Minutes Australia showing the failures from his surgeries, there in the USA, and in his native Iraq.
-He did not contact patients who had issues from hypergranulosis, maggots, infections, over charging of procedure.
-Lack of follow up for complications, cause many patients to have the implants removed.

-On December 7, 2015, two Operation Iraqi Freedom/Operation Enduring Freedom veterans, Bryant Jacobs and Ed Salau, became the first in America to get a percutaneous osseointegrated prosthesis.
+On December 7, 2015, Bryant Jacobs and Ed Salau, two military veterans who fought in Operation Iraqi Freedom/Operation Enduring Freedom, became the first persons in the USA to get a percutaneous osseointegrated prosthesis.
 In the first stage, doctors at Salt Lake Veterans Affairs Hospital embedded a titanium stud in the femur of each patient.
 About six weeks later, they went back and attached the docking mechanism for the prosthesis.